Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 What Is Duress Alerting in Healthcare?

 If you're searching for a duress alerting system, something already pushed you here.
 An incident.
 A near-miss.
-A regulatory audit that flagged gaps.
-A staffing crisis where safety concerns became the reason people quit.
+A regulatory audit.
+A staffing crisis where safety became the reason people quit.

 Healthcare duress alerting is a specific capability: a personal, silent, location-aware alert activated when de-escalation has failed and a staff member needs immediate help.